jonad25/jonad25.github.io/README.md

 - Re-learn CSS (Using codacademy)
 - add css and java links
 - add text
 - Working on css in codeacademy
+- Make slides for presentation

 ## Week 3
 - Re-learn java